kddubey/cappr/docs/source/design_choices.rst

 HuggingFace don't always handle them correctly (but this will change `soon
 <https://github.com/huggingface/transformers/issues/18104#issuecomment-1465629955>`_).
-My current implementation of caching is suboptimal, as I got lost in the sauce of making many incremental improvements.
+My current implementation of caching is suboptimal, as I got lost in the sauce of making incremental improvements.
 I now see that it would've been much more efficient to optimally implement caching + batching the first time around.
 See `this page
 <https://cappr.readthedocs.io/en/latest/computational_performance.html>`_ for more info.